 Key question: Are pupils able to take what they have learned and put it into action?
+How is a culture of courageous advocacy expressed through pupil action?

-It is natural that when young people learn about issues of injustice they want to act to change things, and it is important to support them in working this out in practice.
-Opportunities to take action on global justice issues might seem limited, but the old saying 'think global, act local' helps demonstrate how local action and global justice issues are interconnected.
+It is natural that when young people learn about issues of injustice, they want to act to change things.
+When courageous advocacy is a fundamental part of a school's culture, action-taking by pupils will be commonplace.
+Opportunities to take action on global justice issues might seem limited, but the old saying 'think global, act local' helps demonstrate how local action and global issues are interconnected.
 For example, taking action locally on reducing carbon emissions can be an act of global citizenship if it is the result of learning about the impact of the climate crisis on the world's most vulnerable communities.

-In this section we are looking for examples of pupils taking action as a result of their learning.
-The best examples will be pupil-led, and involve them making active choices about the most appropriate responses to the issues they have learned about either in the curriculum or collective worship.
-The best examples will show that the school has a firm understanding of the difference between charity and courageous advocacy (see the Important reading section, starting on p22).
-Assessors will be looking for a breadth of participation (not limited to the oldest/most able/privileged).
-If you have any doubts about the appropriateness of your pupils engaging with political action, or topics that might be deemed political, please see our guidance on 'political engagement and impartiality' on page 26.
+In this section, we are looking for examples of pupils taking action as a result of both their learning and a school culture which encourages courageous advocacy.
+The best examples will be student-led, and involve them making active choices about the most appropriate response to the issues they have learned about.
+The best examples will show that the school has a firm understanding of the difference between charity and courageous advocacy (see the 'Important reading' section on page 22).
+Assessors will be looking for a breadth of participation (not limited to the most able or privileged pupils).
+If you have any doubts about the appropriateness of your pupils engaging with political action, or topics that might be deemed political, please see our guidance in the section 'Political engagement and impartiality' on page 26.